githubixx/ansible-role-containerd/README.md

 # Content of configuration file of "containerd".
 The settings below are the
 # settings that are either different to the default "containerd" settings or
-# stated explicitely to make important settings more visible even if they're
+# stated explicitly to make important settings more visible even if they're
 # default.
-So these seetings will override the default settings.
+So these settings will override the default settings.
 #
 # The default "containerd" configuration can be generated with this command:
 #